Cubeir/Vanilla-RTX-App/README.md

   https://aka.ms/SegoeFluentIcons (or http://aka.ms/SegoeMDL2 for Windows 10)
 - Non-English languages are not supported; there may be issues with other system languages. (untested, non-critical)
 - The app's appearance is not properly accounted for with Windows accessibility features. (untested, non-critical)
+- Working with the app if the main window is always-on-top mode is bothersome, modules that launch as child-windows over main window inevitably appear beneath the main window (design-flaw, non-critical)

 ### Still Stuck?
 For assistance and reporting issues, or suggestions
 Open an issue [here](https://github.com/Cubeir/Vanilla-RTX-App/issues), ask your questions, or post suggestions/issues to the forum channel of [Vanilla RTX Discord](https://discord.gg/A4wv4wwYud) — you can also alert @cubeir on the [Minecraft RTX Community Discord](https://discord.gg/eKVKD3c).
 Anything works!